Lubbock Christian University will be honoring first responders in chapel and I'll get to speak about what it is like for first responders.

 I'll be speaking at the Public Agency Training Council (PATC) Hostage Negotiator Conference in Las Vegas!
 Lt.
 Jack Cambria (NYPD, Ret.) will also be speaking.
 I'm looking forward to attending!
 I'll get to speak about my research on the personality, experience, and decision-making styles of negotiators and SWAT operators, and its application on SWAT callouts.
 I'll include a debrief of a callout I had with the Lubbock County Sheriff's Office as an example.

 This years conference will be in Plymouth Harbor, Massachusetts.
-I'll learn about my speaking topics shortly!
+I'll be debriefing a 15-hour hostage situation we negotiated in 2003.
+For more information see:

 I'll be speaking about the role of a psychological consultant on a hostage negotiating team, the results of my national survey of hostage negotiator and SWAT operators, and will debrief a callout with the Lubbock County Sheriff's Office.
 Looking forward to it!